-The most important question to answer when planning a turfing project is “how many rolls of turf do I I need ?”.
+When you’ve recently bought garden turf, the most important question to answer when planning a turfing project is “how many rolls of turf do I need?”.
 In this blog, we explain how to calculate the area for turfing so you can work out how many grass turf rolls you need.

 - Measure the dimensions of your new lawn in metres

-- Translate the area into rolls – it’s easy because 1 roll of turf from Turfonline covers one square metre of soil.
+- Translate the area into rolls – it’s easy because 1 roll of turf from TurfOnline’s range of turf covers one square metre of soil.